feedXia/boris-bikes-3/README.md

-This a project for transport for London to bring to life Boris bikes where every one can hire and ride bikes in London.
+This is a project for transport for London to bring to life Boris bikes where every one can hire and ride bikes in London.